WING-NUS/cs6101/_pages/about.md

 If you need an invite to the Slack group.
 The Slack group is being reused from previous semesters.
 Once you are in the Slack group, you can consider yourself registered for the group.

-It is not a lecture-oriented course and not as in-depth as the original source courses we are drawing from (with explicit permission).
-Hence, our course is not a replacement, but rather a class to spur local interest in the topics of large language models.
+It is not a lecture-oriented course and not as in-depth as the original sources we are drawing from.
+Hence, our course is not a replacement, but rather a class to spur local interest in the topics of information retrieval and retrieval augmented generation.

+<span style="color: red">[NEW] As of 21 Jul 2025, the physical class will take place at Seminar Room 31 (COM4 #03-01), at the School of Computing.</span>

 Please see the detailed schedule in the table.